 Serve with vanilla or mastic-scented ice cream.

-For an 8-inch cake, plus 9 cup cakes
+For an 8-inch cake, plus 9 small cup cakes

 2 cups skin-on almonds

 4 eggs, separated

 1 cup sugar (1/2 cup if you use Tipsy and Fragrant Fig Jam)

 1/4 cup olive oil

 1 1/2 teaspoon baking powder